-You can get documents signed by others using the Send for Signature tool, which relies on cloud services provided by Adobe Sign.
-It lets signers quickly sign documents from anywhere using a web browser or mobile device.
-Signers are not required to sign-up or purchase any Adobe product to sign the documents.
+You can get documents signed by others using the Fill and Sign tool, which relies on cloud services provided by Adobe Sign.
+It lets signers quickly sign agreements from anywhere using a web browser or mobile device.
+Signers are not required to sign up or purchase any Adobe product to sign the agreements.

 The creator of a PDF can encrypt the document with a certificate for verifying digital signatures.
 Certificates that you receive from others are stored in a list of trusted identities.
 This list resembles an address book and enables you to validate the signatures of these users on any documents you receive from them.

 For more information, see these articles in Acrobat Help: